12 Eye-Catching Job Fair Ideas

 6. Set up a print shop

-7. Establish a comfort station
+7. Establish a prep station

-8. Prepare a survival kit
+8. Prepare a tailored comfort kit

 9. Snap headshots

 Whether it’s due to reasons of time, money, or simply not appreciating the value, so many people don’t have headshots.
-Everyone comes to a job fair looking their best, so what better time to have a professional headshot taken?
+Everyone comes to a job fair looking their best, so what better time to take a professional headshot?
 This could be a complimentary service or for a nominal fee.
 Work with your vendor to ensure recipients will receive digital proofs within a reasonable amount of time.
 This is one of the most helpful job fair ideas for attendees, especially if they’re just starting their careers.